You are here

 Army games, safari adventurers, traffic and weather reporting — name it, and the Syma S107G 3 Channel RC Radio Mini Alloy Remote Control Helicopter can play along as it swooshes all over inside the house as well as the backyard.
 Compact in size, it's a cinch to steer and fly.
 Plus, this model is made with a high quality metal body frame that's built to endure dozens of crashes.
 Note: The S107G is recommended for kids over 14, but younger children can play in the company of adults.

 Syma S107G 3 Channel RC Radio Mini Alloy Remote Control Helicopter with Gyro ($33; amazon.com)

 Sky's The Limit

-Every childhood should have a kite like the Snap Stunt in it -- a beauty to behold, with a brilliantly colored, stylish design.
+Every childhood should have a toy like a Stunt Sport Kite in it — a beauty to behold, with a brilliantly colored, stylish design.
 This vibrant version is so easy to assemble, your kid can do it herself (just attach the bar and the strings); it also weaves and bobs well in strong winds, so go ahead and bring it to a wide-open space.
 Available in two other models.
 Ages 8 and up.

 Play It Forward

 The simple Monkey Business Sports SkyRockets are propelled with kid power, using a handheld elastic launcher.
 The colorful red-and-yellow foil rockets hook into the slinglike loop and then shoot upward for hundreds of feet, but land sorftly (they're made of foam).
 The set comes with a mid-range rocket and two long-range ones, for targets both near and far.
 Ages 8 and up.